NEWS & EVENTS

 "XENAKIS AND HIS LEGACY" - A BOSTON FIRST

 The Greek Institute is very pleased to support "Xenakis and his Legacy" to be presented at the New England Conservatory of Music this November 11 and 12.
 A series of talks and performances dedicated to the music and legacy of Iannis Xenakis is being organized by Greek composer and faculty member, Stratis Minakakis, and his colleagues, for the first time in Boston.
-Xenakis was one of the seminal figures of the 20th century, dedicating his whole life to the fearless and uncompromising pursuit of beauty, truth, and justice across a number of fields and activities—engineering, mathematics, architecture and music.
-In some of these fields, but especially musical composition, his work has had a lasting and transformative influence.
+Xenakis was one of the seminal figures of the 20th century, dedicating his whole life to the fearless and uncompromising pursuit of beauty, truth, and justice across a number of fields and activitiesengineering, mathematics, architecture and music.
+In some of these fields, but especially musical composition, his work has had a lasting and transformative influence.Iannis Xenakis was the oldest son of a Greek family residing in Braila, Romania, where he was born in 1922.
+He moved to Greece in 1932, where he completed his secondary education and in 1939 entered the Athens Polytechnic School to study engineering.
+At the same time, he started composing music and taking lessons in musical analysis and theory.
+The war years intervened and he joined the resistance.
+Despite living as a fugitive, he managed to complete his studies, and in 1947 escaped and made his way to Paris.
+He was not to return to Greece until the fall of 1974.

 In Paris, Xenakis was hired by Le Corbusier as an engineer, thus beginning a long collaboration with one of the foremost architects of the time and an extraordinary architectural career of his own.
 His architectural contribution to the design of the monastery in la Tourette was the first in a series of stunning, original designs.
 Perhaps the best known of these is his design of the Phillips Pavilion for the 1958 Brussels World Fair.
-Xenakis designed a building of mathematical forms; as he says, “It was a unique opportunity for me to imagine an edifice, both in its structure and form, constructed exclusively of hyperbolic parabolas and conoids, and especially, self-supporting.”
-But his architectural explorations are not separate from his musical ones, and both are intertwined with a mathematical way of thinking that goes back to the ancient Greek tradition—as far back as the earliest Pythagoreans and Plato.
-As he remarks about the Phillips Pavilion, “My own musical research on sounds with continuous variation in relation to time … led me to lean toward geometric structures based on straight lines: ruled surfaces.”
+Xenakis designed a building of mathematical forms; as he says, It was a unique opportunity for me to imagine an edifice, both in its structure and form, constructed exclusively of hyperbolic parabolas and conoids, and especially, self-supporting.
+But his architectural explorations are not separate from his musical ones, and both are intertwined with a mathematical way of thinking that goes back to the ancient Greek traditionas far back as the earliest Pythagoreans and Plato.
+As he remarks about the Phillips Pavilion, My own musical research on sounds with continuous variation in relation to time

-Musical composition and the theory underpinning it remained Xenakis’ focal interests until his death in 2001.
+Musical composition and the theory underpinning it remained Xenakis focal interests until his death in 2001.
 He composed for the human voice and many instruments, leaving behind, for example, a considerable body of work for percussion that is considered to have redefined music for percussion.
 His works for piano are also considered as most original, as well as most challenging to perform.
 Throughout his life he experimented with different musical forms, sources of sound, e.g., traditional instruments, the human voice, sounds of ordinary objects, taped electronic sounds, as well as the relationships among sound, space, and time.
 His theoretical reflections on these matters are now considered as seminal as his compositions.

 Xenakis was fascinated by elementary sounds, the building blocks of more complex compositions, and the way they can be mathematically combined to create a complex structure that attains truth and beauty.
 As stated earlier, this approach to composition has its roots in the ancient Greek tradition.
-Xenakis was deeply imbued with that tradition, with almost all of its aspects—mathematics, science, philosophy, art, ideals of freedom and justice, and tragic drama.
-He composed music for or created works based on several of the tragedies—Oresteia, Medea, Oedipus at Colonus, Helen, Suppliants, etc. Xenakis tried to recapture the elemental sounds that accompanied the performance of tragedy in ancient times as well as the meter, rhythm, and melodies of the odes sung by the chorus.
+Xenakis was deeply imbued with that tradition, with almost all of its aspectsmathematics, science, philosophy, art, ideals of freedom and justice, and tragic drama.
+He composed music for or created works based on several of the tragediesOresteia, Medea, Oedipus at Colonus, Helen, Suppliants, etc. Xenakis tried to recapture the elemental sounds that accompanied the performance of tragedy in ancient times as well as the meter, rhythm, and melodies of the odes sung by the chorus.
 In his works inspired by ancient Greek drama, he revolutionized musical composition for the performance of ancient Greek tragedy.
 Finally, mathematics was for him, as it was for the Pythagoreans, the language of both the physical world and the world of art, and he was able to use it to create works that convey truth and beauty and, at the same time, evoke the deepest emotional responses. - Georgios Anagnostopoulos, Professor of Philosophy, University of California, San Diego and Member of the Board of Directors of The Greek Institute, Cambridge

 On November 11 the following will present a series of talks on the work of Xenakis: Athanassios Economou, PhD, Georgia Institute of Technology, Trevor Baca, Harvard University, Katarina Miljkovic, D.M.A., New England Conservatory, and Stratis Minakakis, New England Conservatory, These will begin at 8PM and take place in Pierce Hall, New England Conservatory, 241 St. Botolph Street, Boston.
 Open to the public.